Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 These numerals are used only:

-a) with nouns denoting persons masculine and common gender: three brothers, two orphans;
+a) with nouns denoting persons masculine and general gender: three brothers, two orphans;

 b) with nouns that have the form only plural: three days, two scissors;

-c) with nouns guys, people, children, face (in the meaning of "man"): five suspicious persons, three guys;
+c) with nouns guys, people, children, face (meaning “person”): five suspicious persons, three guys;

-d) with personal pronouns we you they: they are three, you are five;
+d) with personal pronouns we you they: there are three of them, there are five of you;

 e) with the names of paired items: two socks, mittens, skis;

-f) with the names of baby animals: two rabbits, four hedgehogs.
+f) with the names of baby animals: two rabbits, four are hedgehogs.

 g) collective numerals both-both

 Note!
-Collective numbers can't match with nouns denoting females and adult animals!
+Collective numbers cannot be combined with nouns denoting females and adult animals!

 Correct option: Two girls, seven women, three cats

-numeral both (both, both, both) used only with masculine nouns (both sons, on both houses), and the numeral both (both, both, both)- only with nouns female (both friends, on both tracks).
+Numeral both (both, both, both) used only with masculine nouns (both sons, in both houses), and the numeral both (both, both, both)- only with nouns female (both friends, on both tracks).

 H) Formation of verb forms

-Lay in the bag, go hurry up, i win his
+Put it down in the bag, go hurry up, I I'll win his

 Remember: